 In an unusual bridging of ancient myth and digitally composed large-scale fabrications, the exhibition was Adi Da’s sweeping and at times demanding retelling of the famous Orpheus and Eurydice myth.
 The exhibit ran from July to October 2015.

-Through the nine large-scale pieces and a multimedia projection in the exhibition, Adi Da demonstrates his radical approach to “aperspectival, aniconic, and anegoic” art.
+Through the nine large-scale pieces and a multimedia projection in the exhibition, Adi Da demonstrated his radical approach to “aperspectival, aniconic, and anegoic” art.

-The exhibition is also a testament to Adi Da’s advance in what he considered to be the unfinished modernist project of the early 20th-century avant-garde.
+The exhibition was a testament to Adi Da’s advance in what he considered to be the unfinished modernist project of the early 20th-century avant-garde.